THOMASELOVE/431-quizzes-2025/quiz2/README.md

 knitr::opts_chunk$set(comment = NA)
 ```

-- The second bit of code you'll want is described in the Setup for Questions 3-16.
+- The second bit of code you'll want is described in the instructions as part of the Setup for Questions 3-16.
 Here it is.

 ```
 url1 <- "https://raw.githubusercontent.com/THOMASELOVE/431-data/refs/heads/main/data/survey15_2014_to_2025.csv"